kms69/kms69/README.md

 - 🔭 I’m currently working on PHP, Symfony and  Laravel.
 - 👯 I’m looking to collaborate on projects on Backend Technologies.
-- 🤔 I’m looking for help with PHP and Laravel.
+- 🤔 I’m looking for help with PHP, Symfony and  Laravel.

 - 📫 How to reach me: